 Tax Increment Financing - Neighborhood Improvement Program (TIF - NIP)

 Program (TIF-NIP) is an DPD-administered program that has been providing home repair grants in eligible TIF districts since 1999.

-Technical Assistance-Community (former Housing Resource Center or HRC) agencies provide housing-related information, problem solving, community events, workshops and housing fairs to assist low- and moderate-income homeowners.
+Technical Assistance-Community (TACOM, formerly known as Housing Resource Center or HRC) agencies provide housing-related information, problem solving, community events, workshops and housing fairs to assist low- and moderate-income homeowners.